 HOW TO ENTER VISITOR TEAM NAME

 - Press SHIFT and VTN (Visitor Score) to begin entering the Visiting Team Name.
 The alphabet will appear on the small screen on the controller/keyboard.

 - Use the #4/left arrow key and the #6/right arrow key to move through the alphabet display.
-When you find the letter you want, Press the #5 key/NEXT key (press the CLR key if you select the wrong letter).
+When you find the letter you want, Press the #5 key/NEXT key.
 Continue this process until you have the name spelled out on the controller/keyboard display screen.
 The team name will only appear on the small controller/keyboard display screen but not on the scoreboard until you Press ENTER.
 The team name you just entered should now appear on the scoreboard in center field.